archeranimesh/udemy-htmlcss/DOCS/Section_04/ReadMe.md

 * We should remove the `float` effect by having a `clear:both` just after floated div.

+## About Page ##
+* CSS class should have a definite styling.
+Do not club different type of styling into one.

 ## Reference ##
 * [The best free stock photos & videos shared by talented creators.](https://www.pexels.com/)
 * [FontAwesome](https://fontawesome.com/)